CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 toc: true
 toc_icon: cog
 ---
 I am a self-disciplined Bioengineering student.
 I study at Yildiz Technical University.
-As a bioengineer, I am interested in Advanced medical technology and AI and their application for medical Diagnosis, Prognosis and Companion Diagnosis.
+I am interested in Advanced medical technology and AI and their application for medical Diagnosis, Prognosis and Companion Diagnosis.

 ### Mission
 My mission for is site is to: